Om2502/CaseStudyAttempt7/README.md

 # OpenAI API Excel integration

+Goal was to create an In-house AI assistent for Excel to be used in the Crowe Case Study Competition by Team- To Peach Their Own (2023)

 This repository contains an example OpenAI API integration for Excel.
 It allows users to query the API to automatically generate Excel tables about topics.